This story is a revised version of Not Always Easy, the original of which was posted to the Nifty Archive a couple of years ago.

 "Ya know what I mean!"

-"OK, so presuming you can avoid being beaten up or molested, we still have to find you a boyfriend to give ya some luurrve.
+"Okay, he said in a businesslike tone, "so presuming you can avoid being beaten up or molested, we still have to find you a boyfriend to give ya some luurrve.
 And preferably before I go to uni."

 "Mmmm," I said dreamily, "That'd be nice..."

 Everything was fine when we went back to school after the long summer holidays and if anyone remembered the rumours they didn't mention them to me or to Steve.
-I started in the Lower Sixth Form and Steve started in the Upper Sixth, his final year at school.
-He started looking at different universities and courses and thinking about which courses he wanted to apply for.
+I started in the Lower Sixth Form and Steve started in the Upper Sixth, his final year at school, so he started looking at different universities and courses and thinking about which courses he wanted to apply for.
 Of course I wished the best for him, but I also hoped that what was best for him wasn't too far away.

 A couple of weeks into the new term I had a very disturbing and unpleasant experience.
 School had just finished for the day and I was on my way from the Sixth Form building to meet Steve, whose last lesson was a lab class in the science block.
 As I left the Sixth Form building I caught a glimpse of Steve's ex-girlfriend, who was chatting with two other girls on the far side of the courtyard.
-They were too far away for me to hear anything, until she shouted out something about homework to a boy a few yards in front of her.
+They were too far away for me to hear anything until she shouted out something about homework to a boy a few yards in front of her.

 Steve saw me staring and followed the direction of my gaze until he saw the object of my interest.
 He nudged me with his elbow and winked theatrically at me.
-He didn't speak because one of the meeting organisers was making some announcements about safe sex, free condoms, and various sources of help and advice.
+He didn't speak because one of the meeting organisers was making some announcements about safe sex booklets, free condoms, and various sources of help and advice.